rat10/nng/inclusion.md

 - graph literals provide very intuitive usability characteristics, because the literal syntax is easy to understand as a verbatim representation of unasserted statements.
 - graph literals don't require a modification of RDF model and syntax, but merely the definition of a new datatype.

-We take up the approach because we consider it ideally suited to implement different semantics via configurable transclusion.
+We take up the approach because we consider it ideally suited to implement different semantics via configurable inclusion.

 To that end we introduce the Graph Literal class:
 ```